Train the Trainer Master Class: Teaching the Theoretical

 How do We apply?

-Download the application from the course listing in our Calendar.
+Download the application→.
 Local unions nominate a trainer from their local.
 If space permits, you may send a second person to attend.
 Nominees must be IATSE workers who attended the Train the Trainer: Teaching and Presentations Techniques course and have taught at least three classes since attending the first Train the Trainer session.
 The designated local union officer will complete and submit one application for each trainer in their local.